zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-google.md

 An application in order.
 "Weapons" are three weapons.
 Body surgery, speech surgery, Is the weapon of the mind.
 The threefold body defilement is called anatomy.
 The threefold word immorality is the weapon of speech.
 The threefold mind is depraved The weapon of the mind.
-“Guided by the stories of others” means graduates By or by professors or associates of similar degrees Accused by people or friends knowingly lies.
+"Guided by the stories of others" means graduates By or by professors or associates of similar degrees Accused by people or friends knowingly lies.
 Lord, I cling to the priesthood.
 I do mother feeding.
 Therefore